D0na1as/Covid_Statistic/README.md

 REST API:

 /statistic/{Country} - returns json with cases and deaths.

-Bouth contains: (date) : value /statistic/places - returns all countries and places which statistic is tracking
+Both contains: (date) : value

+/statistic/places - returns all countries and places which statistic is tracking

 FRONT-END

 / - returns page which reflects API's information

 Steps to deploy to Heroku: